uzzielsr/playwright-demo-framework/README.md

 # Playwright Demo Framework

-Enterprise-grade end-to-end automation framework using **Playwright + TypeScript** with TestRail integration and CI/CD via GitHub Actions.
+Enterprise-grade end-to-end automation framework using Playwright + TypeScript, with integration to TestRail and Testmo, and CI/CD via GitHub Actions, CircleCI, and Jenkins.

 ---